adamharshbarger/HD.API/README.md

 # HD.API
-This is an .NET 7 Minimal API that queries data from Home Depot's servers.
+This is a .NET 7 Minimal API that queries data from Home Depot's servers.
 Currently you can pull product data by Product ID.

-This API is built an tested on a Kestrel Server.
+This API is built and tested on a Kestrel Server.
 However, this is not production ready for any real-world use cases as I only have a single API endpoint.

 # Usage
 Once the server is running the only endpoint available is /GetProductByID/{productID}